Interzonal chess tournaments

 Interzonal chess tournaments were tournaments organized by the World Chess Federation FIDE from the 1950s to the 1990s.
 They were a stage in the triennial World Chess Championship cycle and were held after the Zonal tournaments, and before the Candidates Tournament.
 Since 2005, the Chess World Cup has filled a similar role.

 Zonal tournaments

 In the first year of the cycle, every FIDE member nation would hold a national championship, with the top players qualifying for the Zonal tournament.
-The world was divided into distinct zones, with the USSR, United States and Canada each being designated a zone, thus qualifiers from these three zones went directly to the Interzonal.
+The world was divided into distinct zones, with the Soviet Union, the United States and Canada each being designated a zone, thus qualifiers from these three zones went directly to the Interzonal.
 Smaller countries would be grouped into a zone with many countries.
 For example, all of South America and Central America combined originally formed one zone.